Supreme Court OKs Tennessee ban on gender-affirming care for kids, a setback for transgender rights

 There are about 300,000 people between the ages of 13 and 17 and 1.3 million adults who identify as transgender in the United States, according to the Williams Institute at the UCLA School of Law.
 The Williams Institute is a think tank that researches sexual orientation and gender identity demographics to inform laws and public policy decisions.

-They argued that the law violates the equal protection clause of the 14th Amendment.
+They argued the law violates the equal protection clause of the 14th Amendment.

-Tennessee’s law bans puberty blockers and hormone treatments for transgender minors, but it allows the same drugs to be used for other purposes.
+Tennessee’s law bans puberty blockers and hormone treatments for transgender minors but allows the same drugs to be used for other purposes.

-Soon after Trump took office, the Justice Department told the court that its position had changed.
+Soon after Trump took office, the Justice Department told the court its position had changed.

 A major issue in the case was the appropriate level of scrutiny courts should apply to such laws.